pesterhazy/presumably/posts/reagent-3.md

 A few notes on the implementation:

-- We use a clojure.core/atom instead of a ratom to store the ref, as we don't deref the atom in the render function or want the component to rerender when the video node is created.
+- We use a clojure.core/atom instead of a ratom to store the ref, as we don't deref the atom in the render function or want the component to re-render when the video node is created.

 - The component is implemented as a